 – Water comes from a natural well we dug in 2016.

 – Sewage is treated in a willow-system: evaporating water, catching nutrients, using the wood for different purposes.
-Planned construction 2018.
+Construction 2018.

 iii) Natural beekeeping

 The first hives came on the property the following week after buying it in June 2014.
-I have studied beekeeping extensively and have now over the winter 3 standard Farrar hives, 7 horizontal top bar hives and 1 Warré hive.
-I attended a TBH beekeeping course with Patrick Sellman in Sweden in 2015 and invited him to run a course here in March 2016 (in Swedish) and then ran a natural beekeeping course myself here in April 2016 and April 2017 (in Finnish) and a beekeeping workshop in July 2016.
-My purpose is to inspire more people to take on natural beekeeping in TBH and Warré in Finland.
+I have studied beekeeping extensively and have now standard Farrar hives, horizontal top bar hives and Warré hives (8 hives in September 2018).
+I attended a TBH beekeeping course with Patrick Sellman in Sweden in 2015 and invited him to run a course here in March 2016 (in Swedish) and then ran a natural beekeeping course myself here in the spring 2016, 2017 and 2018 (in Finnish) and a beekeeping workshop in July 2016.
+My purpose is to inspire more people to take on natural beekeeping in TBH and Warré (or others) in Finland.

 iv) Low-tech mushroom cultivation

-In 2017 April we inoculated the third 300-400 batch of logs for shiitake outdoor cultivation (2015, 2016, 2017).
-It is the third spring we arrange a mushroom inoculation workshop.
+In 2015 April we inoculated the first 300-400 batch of logs for shiitake outdoor cultivation and have continued to do so every spring (2015 – 2018 …).
+Each spring we arrange a mushroom inoculation workshop.
 We are experimenting also with some other mushroom cultivation techniques and species including some indigenous species.
 Further down the road how to integrate mushrooms in the garden and to improve soil with mushrooms.
-We inoculate chaga in the birch growing in our woods.
+We inoculate chaga (pakuri) in the birch growing in our woods.

 v) Forest garden including nuts, hazelnuts